 Dr. Shah uses a specialized technique for chin augmentation he prefers the external approach to the intraoral approach for several reasons.
 First of all, intraoral chin implants must go through the mouth and thereby have a higher exposure to the bacteria in this area.
 Dr. Shah prefers to minimize the chance of infection.
 In addition, intraoral chin implants tend to rest higher on the chin and are often secured with bone screws.

-Many patients seeking a chin implant are also looking for other area of their face to enhance.
+Many patients seeking a chin implant are also looking for other areas of their face to enhance.
 For patients with other procedures where general anesthesia or IV sedation is recommended, a chin augmentation can be easily added on as an additional procedure.
-For patients seeking just chin enhancement, Dr. Shah offers an in office alternative to patients not wanting general anesthesia.
+For patients seeking just chin enhancement, Dr. Shah offers an in-office alternative to patients not wanting general anesthesia.

 Chin augmentation is used to increase projection of the chin with an implant.

 You should notice any asymmetries of your face.
-Almost all patients will have a chin asymmetry.
-Some surgeons just place an implant in irregardless of preoperative irregularity.
+Almost all patients will have chin asymmetry.
+Some surgeons just place an implant in regardless of preoperative irregularity.
 This may accentuate asymmetry.
-I prefer to customize each implant to the patient but augmenting or reducing portions to help better balance the chin.
+I prefer to customize each implant to the patient but augment or reduce portions to help better balance the chin.
 Patients may still have asymmetry postoperative but it should be improved.

 Your dental occlusion or bite is also important.
 If you have significant occlusion problems, alteration of your mandible may be a better choice.

-Most commonly is implantation shift can occur.
+Most commonly is implantation shifts can occur.
 The implant can be repositioned to improve the shift.
 Infection of chin implants is rare but can occur.
 Scarring can also occur externally

 A chin implant can be placed orally or externally.
 The intraoral approach has the advantage of avoiding an external scar.
 However, the implant can become infected due to traversing the oral cavity which is laden with bacteria.
 Several studies have not shown a difference in rates of infection between implants placed externally and intraorally.
 Intraoral implants tend to rise superiorly due to the difficulty in creating a pocket laterally and fixating the implant in the midline.

-External approach has the advantage of placing the implant through a sterile technique.
+The external approach has the advantage of placing the implant through a sterile technique.
 The implant is more readily fixed in the midline and shift of the implant is decreased.
 The main disadvantage is that an external scar is made.
-However, meticulous closure will often times minimize visibility of this scar.
+However, the meticulous closure will often time minimize the visibility of this scar.
 In addition, the location of the scar is a place where very few people will be able to see.

-Yes, more and more patients are seeking in office procedures.
-Dr. Shah is well versed in knowledge of facial nerves and blocks.
+Yes, more and more patients are seeking in-office procedures.
+Dr. Shah is well versed in the knowledge of facial nerves and blocks.
 As such, he is able to perform chin augmentation with great comfort for the patient in the office setting.